-- outcome of the Radcliffe Award and reactions of the Pakistan and Indian governments to it.
-Impact on Muslims, Hindus and Sikhs - the Canal Water Dispute, its course and resolution - the role of UN mediation - the division of assets between Pakistan and India - an overview of problems with the Princely States (especially Jammu and Kashmir) - the refugee and accommodation crisis - economic, social and administrative problems - the issue of national language - India's reactions to these problems and their on-going significance in later tensions/wars with India (See also below under Key Question 16.) - an assessment of Jinnah's role and achievements as Governor-General.
+Focus points: Specified content: What immediate problems faced Pakistan in the establishment of an independent nation?
+How successful were their attempts to solve these problems?
+How important was the role of Jinnah in solving these problems? outcome of the Radcliffe Award and reactions of the Pakistan and Indian governments to it.
+Impact on Muslims, Hindus and Sikhs the Canal Water Dispute, its course and resolution the role of UN mediation the division of assets between Pakistan and India an overview of problems with the Princely States (especially Jammu and Kashmir) the refugee and accommodation crisis economic, social and administrative problems the issue of national language India's reactions to these problems and their ongoing significance in later tensions/wars with India (See also below under Key Question 16.) an assessment of Jinnah's role and achievements as Governor-General.

+Key Question 12: How far did Pakistan achieve stability following the death of Jinnah?
 Focus points: Specified content: What were the main achievements of the various ministries in the years 1948-58?
 What were the achievements of the 'Decade of Progress', 1958-69?
 What attempts were made to establish a new constitution in the years 1949-73?
 Khwaja Nazimuddin Liaquat Ali Khan Ghulam Muhammad Iskander Mirza Muhammad Ayub Khan and the 'Decade of Progress' Yahya Khan (Candidates will need to compare the more significant achievements of various ministries and discuss main features of their domestic reforms and foreign policies.
 See also below under Key Question 16.) the origin, reasons and principles of the 1949 Objectives Resolution, reasons for its adoption by the Constituent Assembly and details of its Islamic provisions later constitutional changes (including the reasons for and the principles on which they were based), with particular reference to Islamic provisions in the 1956, 1962 and 1973 Constitutions.